MakeSchool-Tutorials/Makestagram-Swift/P7-Uploading-Photos/content.md

 ---
-title: "Uploading photos"
+title: "Taking Photos"
-slug: uploading-photos
+slug: taking-photos
 ---

 It's time to implement our very first feature: uploading Photos to Parse!
 In our App we want to allow the users to upload or take a photo as soon as they tap the camera button in the middle of the Tab Bar.